engmohamedalaa/laravel-angular-crud/README.md

 #2.
 Make Apply For Yajra Datatables Example
 #3.
 Make Apply For Laravel Backup
 #4.
 Make CRUD Operations With Angular & Laravel API
+#5.
+To Use Regular Laravel App With Yajra Datatables Go To: http://127.0.0.1:8000/students
+#6.
+To Use Angular Laravel App Go To: http://localhost:4200/person/index